marioa/MPI-from-scratch/README.md

 We can now write programs that will exchange information.

 ![Schematic depiction of a message exchange.](imgs/ping.png)

+The messaging routines `MPI_Send` and `MPI_Recv` are blocking, that is they do not move on until they have completed their part of the message exchange (there are non-blocking variants), which means unless you post a receive for every send the program will dead-lock (just hang).
+For both variants you provide the address to the data that you wish to send, how many elements you will send (1 in this instance - these values must match at both ends), the type of data that you want to send/receive, for instance for an integer you would use `MPI_INT`, `MPI_FLOAT` for a floating point number, the destination you are going to send to - in this case we are sending to process 1 and process 1 is receiving from process 0.
+The `tag`s must also match - safer to make them the same, say 0.
+You can specify that you are going to receive from any process at the receive end by specifying `MPI_ANY_TAG` - if you wanted to send to all processes you would use `MPI_Broadcast`.
+You have to specify the communicator, `MPI_COMM_WORLD`, which specifies the communications context - a rank is unique within a given communicator.
+Finally, the receive call has a a pointer to a `status` which allows you to query information about the message you received.
+For instance, if you used `MPI_ANY_TAG` you could query from which process you actually received the message from.

 We will only use two processes for this exercise.